UWO-CS346-Fall-25/cs346f25-volunteer-sign-up-app/docs/README.md

-# CS346 Project Template Documentation
+# Volunteer Sign-up Website Documentation

 ## Overview

+This website aims to simplify the process of searching for local volunteer opportunities and signing up for them.

-This is a teaching template for building web applications with:
+This is based on a teaching template for building web applications with:
 - **Node.js 20**: JavaScript runtime
 - **Express 4**: Web application framework
 - **EJS**: Templating engine